ohAnd/dtuGateway/readme.md

   - select found local wifi and enter/ save the needed wifi password
   - change dtu connection data (e.g. host IP in local network, wireless user/ pass for dtu access point)
   - configurable data for openhab item settings
-- OTA with direct connection ro the github build pipeline - available updates will be checked by web app and device.
-Notifiaction in web app if update available and user can decide for direct online update
+- OTA with direct connection to the github build pipeline - available updates will be checked by web app and device.
+Notification in web app, if update available and user can decide for direct online update

 ## api